alwhiteh/alwhiteh/README.md

 - 👋 Hi, I’m @alwhiteh
 - 👀 I’m interested in discovery research for regenerative medicine + immune diseases
-- 🌱 I’m currently learning ATAC-seq and RNA-seq at bulk and single cell levels, starting to learn Python
+- 🌱 I’m currently working on an automatic flow cytometry analysis script
-- 💞️ I’m looking to collaborate on cardiac and inflammatory projects!
+- 💞️ I’m looking to collaborate on cardiac, lung, and immune projects!
-- 📫 How to reach me alwhiteh @ ucsd dot edu
+- 📫 How to reach me: alex.whitehead.phd @ gmail dot com

 <!---
 alwhiteh/alwhiteh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.